ampproject/amphtml/spec/amp-html-layout.md

     </tr>
     <tr>
       <td><code>intrinsic</code></td>
       <td>The element takes the space available to it and resizes its height automatically to the aspect ratio given by the <code>width</code> and <code>height</code> attributes.
 This layout works very well for most AMP elements, including <code>amp-img</code>, <code>amp-video</code>, etc.  The available space depends on the parent element and can also be customized using <code>max-width</code> CSS.
 The <code>width</code> and <code>height</code> attributes must be present.
 This layout differs from <code>responsive</code> by having an intrinsic height and width.
-This is most apparent inside a floated element where a <code>responsive</code> layout will render 0x0 and <code>intrinsic</code> layout will inflate to the smaller of it's natural size or any CSS constraint. </td>
+This is most apparent inside a floated element where a <code>responsive</code> layout will render 0x0 and <code>intrinsic</code> layout will inflate to the smaller of its natural size or any CSS constraint. </td>
     </tr>
     <tr>
       <td><code>nodisplay</code></td>